 Cart and browse abandonment emails are a proven way to recover these lost sales.
 Of course, some shoppers may never have had the intention to purchase in the first place.
 But many shoppers are persuadable.
-In fact, the average Fresh Relevance client doing cart and browse abandonment makes $156K extra sales for each $1M of turnover (24% more than cart abandonment emails alone).
+In fact, the average Fresh Relevance client sending cart and browse abandonment messages makes $156K extra sales for each $1M of turnover (24% more than cart abandonment emails alone).

 10 best practices for your cart and browse abandonment emails

 The complete guide to cart abandonment